Isomer: History

 In 1848, Louis Pasteur observed that tartaric acid crystals came into two kinds of shapes that were mirror images of each other.
 Separating the crystals by hand, he obtained two version of tartaric acid, each of which would crystallize in only one of the two shapes, and rotated the plane of polarized light to the same degree but in opposite directions.
 In 1860, Pasteur explicitly hypothesized that the molecules of isomers might have the same composition but different arrangements of their atoms.
+This property, as regards crystals specifically, is called polymorphism.